 The Keetley Volcanics are late Eocene to earliest Oligocene volcanic mudflow breccias, lava flows, fine-grained tuffaceous strata, volcaniclastic conglomerate, and debris-avalanche deposits of intermediate composition that rest subhorizontally in a structural and topographic saddle between the Wasatch Range and Uinta Mountains.
-The Keetley Volcanics are regionally subdivided into three lithologic units: a basal unit of fine-grained tuff, lapilli tuff, thin lahar deposits, and volcaniclastic sandstone and conglomerate at least locally deposited in a lake; a middle thick unit of volcanic mudflow breccia, debris-avalanche deposits, and lesser volcaniclastic conglomerate; and an upper unit of lava flows and lesser volcanic mudflow breccia (Bryant, 1992; Leveinen, 1994).
-Keetley strata are andesite and rhyodacite by field classification, but most samples chemically range from basaltic trachyandesite and latite to andesite using the classification of LeBas and others (1986) (Bromfield and others, 1977; Hanson, 1995; Feher, 1997; Vogel and others, 1997; Biek, 2017).
+The Keetley Volcanics are regionally subdivided into three lithologic units: a basal unit of fine-grained tuff, lapilli tuff, thin lahar deposits, and volcanic clastic sandstone and conglomerate at least locally deposited in small lakes; a middle thick unit of volcanic mudflow breccia, debris-avalanche deposits, and lesser volcaniclastic conglomerate; and an upper unit of lava flows and lesser volcanic mudflow breccia (Bryant, 1992; Leveinen, 1994).
+Keetley strata are andesite and rhyodacite by field classification, but most samples chemically range from basaltic trachyandesite and latite to andesite using the classification of LeBas and others (1986) (Bromfield and others, 1977; Hanson, 1995; Feher, 1997; Vogel and others, 1997; Biek, 2017, in preparation [a]).
 Woodfill (1972) provided petrographic descriptions of many of the Keetley units described below.

-The Keetley Volcanics lie at the east end of the east-west-trending, 28-mile-long (45 km) Wasatch igneous belt.
+The Keetley Volcanics lie at the east end of the east-westtrending, 28-mile-long (45 km) Wasatch igneous belt.
 As described by John (1987, 1989a), Hanson (1995), Feher (1997), and Vogel and others (1997, 2001), the belt consists of nearly a dozen high-potassium, calc-alkaline Tertiary intrusions.
 From west to east these include three phaneritic stocks (Little Cottonwood, Alta, and Clayton Peak), six porphyry stocks (Flagstaff, Ontario, Mayflower, Glencoe, Valeo, and Pine Creek stocks collectively known as the Park City porphyries), the Park Premier porphyry, and the Indian Hollow plug.
-With the exception of the more mafic Clayton Peak stock, the silica content of the plutons generally increases to the west (Hanson, 1995).
-The depth of emplacement of the exposed portion increases to the west, from less than 0.6 mile (less than 1 km) for the porphyritic Park Premier and Indian Hollow intrusions to about 6.5 miles (11 km) for the phaneritic Little Cottonwood stock due to uplift and rotation on the Wasatch fault (John, 1987, 1989a).
-The east-west alignment of the Wasatch igneous belt is the latest manifestation of the long tectonic history of the building and ultimate demise of the Proterozoic supercontinent Rodinia (see, for example, Biek, 2018), which created an east-trending structural belt of weakened crust known as the Uinta-Cottonwood arch.
-The Wasatch igneous belt is between about 30 and 40 million years old (Crittenden and others, 1973; Bromfield and others, 1977; Vogel and others, 1997, 2001; Constenius and others, 2011) (see table 2, Biek, 2017).
-Nelson (1971, 1976) reported on early Oligocene vertebrate fossils in Keetley tuffaceous strata near Peoa, and Keetley strata locally produce petrified tree stumps and fossil wood.
+Except for the more mafic Clayton Peak stock, the silica content of the plutons generally increases to the west (Hanson, 1995).
+The depth of emplacement of the exposed part increases to the west, from less than 0.6 mile (1 km) for the porphyritic Park Premier and Indian Hollow intrusions to about 6.5 miles (11 km) for the phaneritic Little Cottonwood stock due to uplift and rotation on the Wasatch fault (John, 1987, 1989a).
+The east-west alignment of the Wasatch igneous belt is the latest manifestation of the long tectonic history of the building and ultimate demise of the Proterozoic supercontinent Rodinia (see, for example, Biek, 2018; Clark, 2020), which created an east-trending structural belt of weakened crust known as the Uinta-Cottonwood arch.
+The Wasatch igneous belt is between about 30 and 40 million years old (Crittenden and others, 1973; Bromfield and others, 1977; Vogel and others, 1997, 2001; Constenius and others, 2011) (see table 2, Biek, 2017, in preparation [a] and in preparation [b]).
+Nelson (1971, 1976) reported on early Oligocene vertebrate fossils in Keetley tuffaceous strata near Peoa, and Keetley strata locally produce petrified tree stumps and fossil wood such as that found near the Sunrise Rotary Regional Geologic Park in the adjacent Park City East quadrangle (Milligan and Biek, 2019).
+John (2006) reported on the geology and mining history of the nearby Park City mining district.